Hans Grünberg: Western Front

 In early August 1943, II.
 Gruppe was withdrawn from the Eastern Front for service in Defense of the Reich on the Western Front.
 The Gruppe spent one-month training in northern Germany before they arrived at the Schiphol airfield near Amsterdam in the Netherlands on 12 September.
 While based at Uetersen Airfield, the Gruppe received the Bf 109 G-6 which was equipped with Y-Control for fighters, a system used to control groups of fighters intercepting United States Army Air Forces (USAAF) bomber formations.

 On 20 December 1943, Hauptmann Heinrich Sannemann, at the time Grünberg's acting group commander, filed a special report requesting his promotion to wartime officer, based on his bravery before the enemy.
 On 1 January 1944, Oberst Wolf-Dietrich Wilcke, wing commander of JG 3, concurred in the assessment and stated that Grünberg is well suited for promotion to Leutnant (second lieutenant).
 Lastly, the request was forwarded to Generalmajor Max Ibel, commander of 2.
 Jagd-Division (2nd Fighter Division), who approved the promotion to Leutnant on 21 January.
+On 24 February 1944, the USAAF Eighth and Fifteenth Air Force attacked German aircraft manufacturing during Operation Argument, also known as "Big Week".
+II.
+Gruppe intercepted west of Gotha, making several passes through the combat box formations.
+During this encounter, II.
+Gruppe pilots claimed seven bombers shot and two Herausschüsse (separation shot) —a severely damaged heavy bomber forced to separate from its combat box which was counted as an aerial victory.
+That day, Grünberg was credited with an aerial victory over a Consolidated B-24 Liberator.

 On 9 May 1944, Grünberg was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 3.
 He replaced Leutnant Leopold Münster who was killed in action the day before.
+In April, he had already briefly led 4.
+Staffel after its commander, Leutnant Franz Ruhl, had fallen ill.
 Grünberg was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944.
 II.
 Gruppe flew its last combat mission of the war on 19 November.
 On 25 November, the Gruppe was withdrawn from combat operations and relocated to Landsberg-Lech Airfield for conversion training to the Messerschmitt Me 262 jet aircraft.